Language and Page Formatting Options

 inst.decoratedoption was used to specify the graphical installation in a decorated window.
 By default, the window is not decorated, so it doesn’t have a title bar, resize controls, and so on.
 This option was no longer required.

 - Dracut does not support wireless networking.

 This option was removed because many options are available for debugging dracut-based

 For a remote display of the UI, use the

-- This option was no longer required as the default TERM setting behaves as expected.
+- This option was no longer required because the default TERM setting behaves as expected.

 ipv6.disable=1.
 This setting is used by the installed system.

-- This option was no longer required as the installation program no longer handles upgrades.
+- This option was no longer required because the installation program no longer handles upgrades.